Structural Snag Lists

 - Obtain a provisional completion date for rectification of the works

-Your surveyor will either meet with you at the survey or call you on the evening of the survey to give you a quick verbal rundown of his findings.
-Once you have read your report if you have any queries please email the details to [email protected] and your surveyor will get back to you.
+A: The engineer will either meet with you at the survey or call you on the evening of the survey to give you a quick verbal rundown of his findings.
+Once you have read your report if you have any queries please email the details to [email protected] and the engineer will get back to you.

 Our customer care team are also available to you during office hours.